Everything you want to know about the game.

-In a world inhabited by mythical beings, where colossal labyrinths called Titans tower over the land, there’s a legend that any being who can approach the Goddess Clunea high in the sky shall have a single wish granted.
-A powerful and self-absorbed dragon named Fang aims for those heights to meet with the Goddess and learn the name of the strongest monster in the world.
+In a world inhabited by mythical beings, where colossal labyrinths called Titans tower over the land, there’s a legend that any being who can approach the sky shall have a single wish granted.
+A powerful and self-absorbed dragon named Fang aims for those heights and learn the name of the strongest monster in the world.

-His drive to find and kill this ultimate opponent and firmly establish himself as the dominant monster of the land is mighty enough to entreat the gods, but his boldness is also his undoing.
-Disdainful and disrespectful to the Goddess, she strips him of his dragon form and banishes him to the surface.
+His drive to find and kill this ultimate opponent and firmly establish himself as the dominant monster of the land is mighty enough its enemies, but his boldness is also his undoing.

 You can journeying through grid-based dungeons in first-person view while fighting over 180 varieties of monsters in classic turn-based battle.
 The game is said to have over 60 hours of gameplay.

 The game features all new voice-overs.
-A tale of exacting revenge by an arrogant dragon on the goddess that stole his power is brought to life with all-new English voice-overs.
+A tale of exacting revenge by an arrogant dragon on its enemies that stole his power is brought to life with all-new English voice-overs.